jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 ####Get CheckBoxes

 * `.getCheckBox(title)`
     This will return True or False, depending on the state of the CheckBox.

+* `.getAllCheckBoxes()`
+    This will return the contents of all CheckBoxes in the app, as a dictionary.

 ##OptionBox
 ____